StardustDL/raft-impl/README.md

   [-f <DEBUG Flags="HTL">]
   [-w <parallelism=the number of CPU cores>]
 ```

-Recommend to set `-w 1` to use serial testing since some tests will fail when run them parallel.

 The result will be under the directory `logs`.
 All failed tests' logs will be recorded.